 As a new mom, I was kind of like a sponge.
 Every bit of information regarding children would be soaked up.
 I believed everything, much to my chagrin now.

-I dreamed of becoming a super mom and get this parenting gig right.
+I dreamed of becoming a great Christian mom and get this parenting gig right.
 Of course, my kids would grow to be angels, always hold my hand and never have ice cream for breakfast.
 I’d do everything right, have ever-lasting energy and put my feet up during the day while my children lovingly played on the floor.

 Reality hit me, right in the middle of Piggly Wiggly aisle 6.
 The tantrum of all tantrums and the floor being polished by my son as he rolled around flailing and shrieking.
 The glances from the other shoppers surely told me I was being judged.